alitanharo/Mustache/backend/README.md

 # Mustache Backend API

-A Node.js backend API for the Mustache social networking app - a GoFriendly clone for men.
+A Node.js backend API for the Mustache social networking app for men.

 ## 🚀 Features